Samsung/tizen-docs/docs/application/web/guides/machine-learning/single.md

 ## Invoke asynchronously

 In case when inference takes more time it is recommended to use `invokeAsync()` method.
-It will help not to freeze the application UI.
+It preserves responsive application UI during the inference.

 1. Create callbacks: